List of The Big Bang Theory franchise characters: Dr. V. M. Koothrappali

 Doctor V. M. Koothrappali (Brian George) is Raj's father in India.
 He is a gynecologist and a wealthy man.
 His wife and he communicate with their son via Skype and constantly try to arrange dates for him.
 They want their son to marry a woman of Indian descent and give them grandchildren.
 V. M. and his wife later divorce, devastating Raj.

 Dr. Kevin Campbell

 Dr. Kevin Campbell (Kal Penn) is one of the physicists at Fermilab who accidentally confirmed the Super-Asymmetry paper published by Sheldon and Amy.
 He and Greg Pemberton plan on nominating themselves and Sheldon for the Nobel Prize, but Sheldon refuses.

 Mrs. Fowler

 Mrs. Fowler (Annie O'Donnell) (season 5); Kathy Bates (Seasons 11 and 12) is the mother of Amy Fowler.
-She is rather dominating of her husband, the mild mannered Mr. Fowler.
+She is the dominant figure of the household.